Louisville faces many problems. But when you ask Mayor Fischer about them, notice his tried-and-true method of deflection.

 What about the scourge of homelessness?
 Well, the mayor’s office says this is, quote, a multifaceted issue being faced by major cities across the nation.

-Instead of jumping on the bandwagon of negatives in other cities, let's focus on the things we can change, and embrace the positive -- for the betterment of our community.
+Instead of jumping on the bandwagon of negatives in other cities, let's focus on the things we can change, and embrace the positive.

 "Nailed it!
 All he ever does is divert from the problem."

 "Anybody who's in a high public office cannot say yes, they cannot say no. They can only show an example of somebody else.
 It's called being a professional politician."

 "If you lower the bar low enough that you never have to trip over it, everything is just fine."

 "I have never understood why the people of this town keep re-electing Fischer."